tianyuG/celestial-garden/KNOWN_ISSUES.md

 Currently suspecting that the UDP module may not have fully initialised after a soft reboot.

 **Interim fix**: Power cycle device (disconnect appropriate Ethernet cable, wait for a few seconds and then reconnect).

+## Investigating

+### Bump animation too short

+Working on a buffer for HSV values to hopefully even out the result a bit.